-- 8.1 Two main issues have led to the applicant revisiting access arrangements into the development site(s); (1) Building Regulations requirements in regard to fire service access at the adjacent Houghtons Yard site; and (2) issues with providing the new approved access at Vernon House in accordance with the plans.
-These issues are discussed in more detail below and in the context of the previous planning history. - 8.2 The proposed amendments to the layouts are also reliant on the application being considered at agenda item 8.
-That application proposes to physically join the sites with the Houghtons Yard development across a former ransom strip which the Developer has now recently purchased. - 8.3 Planning committee refused application SDNP/17/05227/FUL at Houghtons Yard in May 2016 (a scheme for 10 dwellings with access via De Port heights).
-Subsequently, a planning appeal against the non-determination of another application SDNP/15/01181/FUL (a scheme for 8 dwellings with access for 6 of them being from De Port Heights) was allowed on the site.
-And this scheme is currently under construction.
+- 8.1 This application cannot be seen in isolation of the applications at agenda item 7.
+It proposes to physically join the sites with the Houghtons Yard development across a former ransom strip which the Developer has purchased.
+It has been submitted to address the two main issues cited in agenda item 7, which are (1) Building Regulations requirements in regard to fire service access at the Houghtons Yard site; and (2) issues with providing the new approved access at Vernon House in accordance with the plans.
+The considerations in the report contained at agenda item 7 are re-iterated below as they are directly relevant. - 8.2 The proposed amendments to the layouts are also reliant on the application being considered at agenda item 7.
+That application proposes to physically join the sites with the Houghtons Yard development across a former ransom strip which the Developer has purchased. - 8.3 The SDNPA planning committee refused application SDNP/17/05227/FUL at Houghtons Yard in May 2016.
+Subsequently, a planning appeal against the non-determination of another application SDNP/15/01181/FUL was allowed on the site.
+This granted consent for 8 dwellings with 6 of them being accessed via De Port Heights.
+This scheme is currently under construction.